hyperupcall/dotfiles/docs/installation-*nix.md

 ## Bootstrapping

-Download and execute `bootstrap.sh` to begin the bootstrap process
+Download and execute `bootstrap.sh` to begin the bootstrap process:

 ```sh
 mkdir -p ~/.bootstrap